 You may have to fix stuff, including your body

-Tip: You should also have taken at least a basic first aid course if you plan to hike regularly.
-If you plan on extended outings consider taking a wilderness first aid training class.
-Like your map and compass your ability to deal with emergencies comes with training.
+Tip: You should also have taken at least an introductory first aid course if you plan to hike regularly.
+If you plan on extended outings, consider taking a wilderness first aid training class.
+Like your map and compass, your ability to deal with emergencies comes with training.

-Tip: Even though not part of the list toilet paper and simple anti-bacterial hand wash should be in your pack.
-Some of the backcountry water-borne illnesses may be due to poor potty hygiene, not bad water.
+Tip: Even though not part of the list, toilet paper, and simple anti-bacterial hand wash should be in your pack.
+Some of the backcountry water-borne illnesses may be due to poor potty hygiene, not lousy water.

 Must: Fixing your equipment is a reality in the backwoods.
-Whether it be replacing a shoelace or fixing a busted backpack you’ll need the basic tools to do this.
+Whether it be replacing a shoelace or fixing a busted backpack, you’ll need the essential tools to do this.
 These items may include knives, multi-tool, scissors, pliers, screwdriver, trowel/shovel, duct tape, cord, cable ties.

 Tip: Some of your “repair” items can be used or be part of your first aid supplies.
 You can find creative ways to use all of them in different situations.

-The list below provides the function, items/comments and some examples of where you may find items.
-This is limited and there are many suppliers for high-quality equipment, do your homework before you buy.
+The list below provides the function, items/comments, and some examples of where you may find items.
+The list is limited, and there are many suppliers for high-quality equipment, do your homework before you buy.

 |Navigation||Map and Compass||Suunto Compasses|

 |Sun protection||Sunglasses, sunscreen for the lips and skin, and clothing for sun protection|